yuanlizhanshi/llm-from-scratch/README.md

 Building a Transformer without the safety nets of `torch.nn` high-level modules revealed several non-obvious engineering challenges:

 #### 1. Numerical Stability in Custom Layers
 Implementing RMSNorm and Softmax from scratch highlighted the importance of numerical stability.
 Without `torch.nn.LayerNorm`, the key thing is to ensure that the epsilon placement was precise to avoid division-by-zero or overflow during the reciprocal square root calculation.

 #### 2. The Nuance of RoPE (Rotary Positional Embeddings)
 Implementing RoPE required a deep dive into complex number rotations.
 A more challenging part is to create an auto-expanding cache for the rotation frequencies so the model can handle sequence lengths beyond the initial training window without re-calculating the rotation matrix from scratch every time.

 #### 3. Manual Weight Management
-By eschewing `nn.Linear`, I had to manually handle weight initialization (using Xavier/Kaiming initialization principles) and the transpose logic in the forward pass ($y = xW^T + b$).
+In `nn.Linear`, the actually multiply in the forward pass is $y = xW^\top$ rather than $y = Wx$ because the row-major memory ordering in PyTorch.
 This reinforced my understanding of how PyTorch manages memory and tensor layouts under the hood.

 #### 4. Optimizer State Tracking
 Implementing **AdamW** from the base `Optimizer` class was a masterclass in state management.
 I had to manually track the first and second moments ($m_t$ and $v_t$) for every parameter and ensure the decoupled weight decay was applied correctly ie distinct from the gradient update, to maintain the regularization benefits that standard Adam loses.